 THE BENEFITS OF COMMERCIAL INFRARED THERMAL ROOF INSPECTIONS

-Here are some of key benefits of using our infrared roof inspection service:
+Here are some of the key benefits of using our infrared roof inspection service:

 1. INFRARED THERMAL ROOF SCAN IS NON-DESTRUCTIVE

 Infrared Thermal Scanning is nondestructive.
-However verification of the marked areas of wet insulation on the roof need to be confirmed followed up by moisture probing meters or core sampling.
+However, verification of the marked areas of wet insulation on the roof needs to be confirmed followed up by moisture probing meters or core sampling.

 Thermal imaging of flat insulated roofs with an infrared (IR) camera quickly and accurately identifies areas of a roof that may have been compromised long before any ill effects are discovered inside a building.